yanqinJiang/Consistent4D/README.md

 Extensive experiments show that our Consistent4D can perform competitively to prior art alternatives, opening up new possibilities for 4D dynamic object generation from monocular videos, whilst also demonstrating advantage for conventional text-to-3D generation tasks.
 Our project page is [https://consistent4d.github.io/](https://consistent4d.github.io/)

+# Important notes
+Recently I found some works trained on Objaverse animated models and adopted the test dataset in Consistent4D.
+However, Objaverse contains **six out of seven** animated objects in our work, and it is suggested to filter them when training on that dataset for a fiar test.
+The uid of objects in test dataset is provided in [test_dataset_uid.txt](test_dataset_uid.txt)
 # News
 [**2024.03.25**] &#x1F389; Our new work [STAG4D](https://nju-3dv.github.io/projects/STAG4D/) is avaliable on arxiv!
 The results produced by STAG4D is **way better than** those of Consistent4D;.
 Welcome to keep an eye on it! <br>
 [**2024.01.23**] &#x1F389; All codes, including evaluation scripts, are released!
 Thanks for your interests!
 (The refractored code seems to be able to generate slightly better results than what we used before.
 Don't know why, but happy to hear this.) <br>